NormandaleWells/graphics/README.md

 using the [X11 color names](https://en.wikipedia.org/wiki/X11_color_names).

 # Possible additions
+I'd rather not make any additions to Zelle's API since I'd like to maintain as much compatibility as possible between this version and Zelle's original.
+But these few are tempting.

 It may be useful to have a `moveTo()` function that moves an object to an absolute location.